http://localhost:8081/api/greeting

 -

-Right-click the canvas and select Debug project hello-world.
-If you are asked to open the Mule Debug perspective, select the Remember my decision checkbox and click Yes.
+Right-click the canvas and select Debug project hello-world-app.
+If prompted to open the Mule Debug perspective, select the Remember my decision checkbox and click Yes.

 -